Video-Browser: Towards Agentic Open-web Video Browsing: Benchmark

-\textbf{Quality Control.} We implement a two-stage quality control protocol to ensure the quality of Video-BrowseComp. \textit{Easy Question Filtering.} Although annotators are required to design questions based on the visual content of videos, some samples may still be answerable through commonsense knowledge without watching the video.
-To identify and remove such cases, we use the Google text search api\footnote{https://serper.dev} to return 5 relevant results, input it to GPT-5 to filter out questions that can be answered correctly, ensuring that the remaining questions faithfully require video understanding. \textit{Answer Uniqueness Validation.} This step ensures that each question has only one correct and unambiguous answer.
-We employ a cross-validation strategy among the same 8 annotators: each annotator answers questions annotated by others following the evidence chain, and we compare their responses against the original ground-truth answers.
+\textbf{Quality Control.} We implement a two-stage quality control protocol to ensure the quality of Video-BrowseComp. \textit{1.Easy Question Filtering.} Although annotators are required to design questions based on the visual content of videos, some samples may still be answerable through commonsense knowledge without watching the video.
+To identify and remove such cases, we use the Google text search api\footnote{https://serper.dev} to return 5 relevant results, input it to GPT-5 to filter out questions that can be answered correctly. \textit{2.Answer Uniqueness Validation.} This step ensures that each question has only one correct and unambiguous answer.
+We employ a cross-validation strategy among the annotators: each annotator answers questions annotated by others following the evidence chain, and we compare their responses against the original ground-truth answers.
 If an alternative answer satisfies all task constraints but differs from the original, the sample is considered ambiguous and discarded.

-Through this process, we filter 91 low-quality samples, resulting in a final benchmark of 210 validated questions that maintain high difficulty and answer verifiability.